Heavenly Christmas: a different perspective

 God: Could you please bring a vase of flowers?

 Angel: Certainly, right away.
-[Turns then turns back] May I ask something, please?
+[Turns then turns back] May I ask something?

 God: Of course.